 -- It is fully paid for, at a cost of $940 billion over a decade.
-(Americans spend nearly $2.5 trillion each year on health care now and nearly two-thirds of the bill’s cost is paid for by reducing health care costs).
+(Americans spend nearly $2.

 Are there flaws in this bill?
 Mandating health insurance without a public option to keep the insurance companies honest is a huge flaw.
 Universal access to health insurance is good, but the bill fails to provide universal care.
 It offers subsidies for people who can’t afford to buy health care insurance.
 Unfortunately, outside of Medicare, the middle class will remain entirely dependent on a system of for-profit medicine.

 The rollback of reproductive rights for women remains one of this bill’s most troubling flaws.
 It not only restricts abortion coverage, but allows insurance companies to discriminate in their pricing against women.